M. S. Raghunathan: Contribution

 Raghunathan has also played an important role in the promotion of mathematics through various scientific bodies, in both advisory and administrative capacities.
 He organised the Ramanujan centenary celebrations in Chennai in 1987, with an international conference attended by the foremost number theorists.

 His most important and comprehensive contribution in this sphere has been his role in the National Board for Higher Mathematics (NBHM).
 Raghunathan was a member of the Board since it was formed in 1983 and became its chairman in 1987.
 He continues to serve in that capacity.
 The Board has undertaken a variety of activities through the years: apart from providing financial support to mathematics libraries around the country and grants for research projects, organising conferences, travel to both national and international events and so on, the Board has taken a pro-active role in tapping mathematical talent through various activities, such as Olympiad activity, Mathematics Training and Talent Search, Scholarships/Fellowships at the M.Sc., Ph.D. and post- doctoral levels, and the rather innovative Nurture Programme conceived by Raghunathan to support learning of mathematics by students even while pursuing other career options.
 He organized the International Congress of Mathematicians (ICM 2010) at Hyderabad in India.
 This was the first ever ICM held in India.

 Published book

-Raghunathan's book "Discrete Subgroups of Lie Groups", published by Springer Verlag, Germany, in 1972 is now a classic in the area.
-It is unique in its coverage of various results which in recent decades have been put to considerable use, and as such it is much appreciated and widely referred to.
+Raghunathan's book "Discrete Subgroups of Lie Groups", was published by Springer Verlag, Germany, in 1972.
 The book has been translated into Russian and published with an appendix by Grigory Margulis.